VA construction loans: Step-by-step guide

 3. Work with a registered builder

 To qualify for a VA construction loan, you must work with a VA-registered licensed and insured builder.
 (Usually, you can’t be considered the builder.)
-Your lender may have a list of approved builders, or may require your builder to go through the VA registration process.
+Your lender may have a list of builders that are already registered with the VA (meaning they have a VA Builder ID Number that tracks their performance), or may require your builder to go through the VA registration process.

 “This program holds the builder responsible for completing the project on time and on budget,” says Thomas.
 “Not every builder will work with the VA terms.”